 From Wales to Wyoming: A decade discovering the great American West

-As we fell in line with the back of the herd, alongside the foals fighting to keep up with their mothers, we became bombarded by chunks of earth flying from their flailing hooves.
-I squinted to keep the dust out of my eyes, but I could not control my wide open smile of excitement, even as my mouth filled with dirt.
+With little encouragement, my horse leapt eagerly into top speed in pursuit of the galloping stampede.
+As we fell in line with the back of the herd alongside the foals scrambling to keep up with their mothers, we were bombarded by chunks of earth flying from their thundering hooves.
+I squinted to keep the dust out of my eyes, but I failed to control my enormous smile of excitement, even as my mouth filled with dirt.

-From galloping alongside herds of mustangs to bucking giant bales of hay, one of the most memorable experiences of my life was having the opportunity to fulfill a childhood fantasy of working as a horse wrangler on a ranch in the mountains of Wyoming.
+From galloping amongst herds of mustangs to bucking giant bales of hay and telling campfire tales until star-filled skies, one of the most memorable experiences of my life was having the opportunity to fulfill a childhood fantasy of working as a horse wrangler on a ranch in the mountains of Wyoming.

 I grew up in a tiny village, or hamlet, in South Wales called Idole, where, from the age of four, my thoughts and dreams were consumed by all things equine.
 Growing up in the Welsh countryside, I’ve always felt most comfortable close to nature, drawn to the grit, solitude and awe-inspiring beauty of the natural world and the adventures it has to offer.
 Years later, it was my love of horses and the great outdoors that compelled me to pick up a camera.

 While I was studying Politics at university in England, I had the opportunity to put my childhood passion to use at a remote guest ranch located near the town of Dubois in Wyoming.
 With a population of just over half a million, Wyoming is the least densely populated state in the contiguous United States, and Dubois one of its smallest towns with fewer than 1000 permanent residents.